-- Completes the distinguished level of achievement under the foundation graduation program (a student must graduate with at least one endorsement and must have taken Algebra 2 as one of the four required math courses); or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.
+- Completes the distinguished level of achievement under the foundation graduation program-or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT.

 In addition, the student must submit a completed application for admission in accordance with the deadline established by the college or university.
 The student is ultimately responsible for ensuring that he or she meets the admission requirements of the university or college to which the student submits an application.